Road to BAL: Performance by country

-Thus far, 9 different clubs from 9 different country have successfully qualified for the BAL.
+As of November 2024, 13 different clubs from 12 countries have qualified for the BAL's main tournament.
 As of the 2023 season, Nigeria, Rwanda, Egypt, Senegal and Tunisia are given a bye for the qualifiers as they qualify directly for the BAL.
 In 2021, Morocco was also given an automatic spot.

 All-time participants

-The following is a list of clubs who have played in the BAL Qualifying Tournaments at any time since its formation in 2019.
+The following is a list of clubs who have played in the BAL Qualifying Tournaments at any time since its formation in 2019, or will play in the upcoming season.